-The contribution policy is set by New Jersey State Statutes and contributions are required by active members and contributing employers.
+The contribution policy is set by New Jersey State Statutes and, in most retirement systems, contributions are required by active members and contributing employers.
 Plan member and employer contributions may be amended by State of New Jersey legislation.
-Employee contributions are based on percentages of 5.5% for PERS and DCRP and 8.5% for PFRS of employees' annual compensation, as defined.
-Employers are required to contribute at an actuarially determined rate in the PERS.
-The actuarially determined employer contribution includes funding for cost-of-living adjustments and noncontributory death benefits for PERS.
-In the PERS, the employer contribution includes funding for post-retirement medical premiums.
-The DCRP was established July 1, 2007, under the provisions of Chapter 92, P.L.
-2007 and Chapter 103, P.L.
-2007 and expanded under the provisions of Chapter 89, P.L.
-2008.
-Employee contributions for DCRP are matched by a 3% employer contribution.
+Employee contributions are based on percentages of 5.50% for PERS of employees' annual compensation, as defined.
+Employers are required to contribute at an actuarially determined rate in the Fund.
+The actuarially determined employer contribution includes funding for cost-of-living adjustments and noncontributory death benefits.